Landlord Reference Letter Guide

 By PropertyClub Team

-If you want to move into a highly selective apartment community, you will probably need a landlord reference letter.
+A well-written landlord reference letter can significantly help a tenant secure a new rental by providing potential landlords with confidence in their reliability and character.
 But, of course, getting a reference is not always easy.
 Here's what you need to know about landlord reference letters.

 hash-markWhat Is a Landlord Reference Letter?

-A landlord reference letter is a letter from a previous landlord who rented to you.
-In the letter, the landlord generally explains what you are like as a tenant.
+A landlord reference letter is a letter written by a previous landlord to verify a tenant’s rental history, character, and suitability as a renter.
+This letter can help potential landlords assess the reliability and responsibility of a prospective tenant.
+In the letter, the previous landlord generally explains what you are like as a tenant.
 Sometimes, this can include notes like "pays on time every time" and "makes sure to call when they notice something awry."

 Your reference letter should be positive if you weren't evicted or caused problems with your landlord.
 If you are on good terms with your landlords, then it can act as a letter of recommendation for a high-end apartment.